Landscaping License: How to Become a Certified Landscaping Contractor in the U.S. (State-by-state)

 - Installing water features, fire features, and irrigation systems

-Like many other skilled trades, you need to build up your landscaping skills by working as an apprentice or journeyman landscaper under the supervision of a fully licensed contractor.
+Like many other skilled trades, you need to build up your landscaping skills by working as an apprentice or journeyman landscaper under the supervision of a fully licensed contractor before you are eligible for licensure.

-Different states may or may not have additional requirements regarding experience, education, and examination, so it’s important to check with your state government to see what you need to do before you start working as a landscaping contractor.
+Different states may or may not have additional requirements regarding experience, past and continuing education, and examination, so it’s important to check with your state government to see what you need to do before you start working as a landscaping contractor.

 For example, California is one of the most regulated states for working as a landscaper, with these services only being performed by individuals with a C-27 Landscaping Contractor’s License.